LukyVj/cloudinary-blurhash/README.md

 ## How it works

-This project consist of 2 scripts.
-One being the `transformer/index.js` that will run an express server which will fetch your Cloudinary images, and encode them into a BlurHash.

-Then, these data will be stored into `data/map.json`.
+This project consist of 3 scripts:

+- `transformer/index.js` ( AKA the server ).
+- `map.js` will map your cloudinary images to their blurhash
+- `context.js` will add the blurhash as context of your image meta-data

-_⚠️ You'll have to create the file `data/map.json` manually before running the project._
+_⚠️ For the `map.js`, you'll have to create the file `data/map.json` manually before running the project._

 ## Run the project